 LSP: Five 18-wheelers involved in I-10 wrecks at Atchafalaya Basin Bridge, both directions blocked

-WHISKEY BAY - Both directions of I-10 at the Atchafalaya Basin Bridge are closed due to a wreck involving multiple 18-wheelers.
+WHISKEY BAY - Both directions of I-10 at the Atchafalaya Basin Bridge were closed due to wrecks involving multiple 18-wheelers.

 Police officials said five 18-wheelers were involved in crashes on both the east and west sides.